el2zay/letters_game/README.md

 > You can adjust the total number of letters and the minimum vowel count in the game settings.

 The word lists come from open-source dictionaries found online, so abbreviations, archaic forms, or errors may appear.
-In the French word set, accented characters are ignored.
+In french, accented characters are ignored.

 The game calls no external API and **does not require an Internet connection**.